controlm/automation-api-quickstart/202-convert-csv2json-using-python/README.md

     python aapi_csv2json.py input_sample.csv > jobs.json && ctm deploy jobs.json
     ```

-### - Modifying the script
+### - Getting more out of it
-There are cases where you will want to modify the script in order to achieve flexibility lty with your csv format or support new json properties.
+There are cases where you will want to modify the script in order to achieve flexibility with your csv format or support new json properties.
-#### 1. Adding new property to an object.
+#### 1. Example of adding Job Priority field to csv
-For example let's say you want to add a new column to your csv file called "Job Prio" reflected in the json as `Priority` property under Job.
+Assumption: "Job Prio" is the column header
-* In the code create a new key identifier variable assigned with `Job Prio` under `#job keys` section.
+a.
+In the code create a new column key identifier variable assigned with `Job Prio` under `#job keys` section.
 ```python
 # job keys
 priority_key = "job prio"  # the new key identifier